Plastic pellet pollution: 2023

 In January 2023, the French government announced it will be taking legal action against "persons unknown" in response to extensive plastic pellet pollution along the coast of Brittany that is thought to have originated from shipping containers lost in the Atlantic Ocean.

+Since December 2023, the coast of Galicia is facing an environmental crisis due to millions of tiny white plastic balls from the Liberian-flagged ship Toconao, which lost six containers off Viana do Castelo in Portugal.

+2025

+Nurdles were found on the North East coast on England in March 2025 after a collision between cargo ship Solong and tanker Stena Immaculate.

 Current progress and solutions

 Of the 300 million tons of plastic material produced each year, over 14 million tons end up in the ocean, and plastic production is continuing to increase.
 Marine litter as a whole is imposing environmental threats to marine ecosystems and policy solutions are crucial to better the ocean.